How familiar are you with the rules that govern country of origin requirements?

 - Examine potential new domestic preference programs and their impact on state and local government procurement

-- Walk through a recent BAA/TAA GAO bid protests and look at a recent TAA False Claims Act and debarment case
+- Walk through a recent BAA/TAA GAO bid protest and look at a recent TAA False Claims Act and debarment case